-If a crippled arm or leg is affected by a "Double", "Triple", "Quad" or "Crush" call it becomes severed.
-A severed limb is no longer attached to the body and cannot be struck, affected by any calls or have Hit Points restored to it.
-You might hold your arm behind your back to indicate that it is missing or grasp your leg to role-play desperately holding onto it 'less it be lost on the battlefield.
+If a crippled arm or leg is affect by a "Double", "Triple", "Quad" or "Crush" call it becomes severed.
+A severed limb is no longer attached to the body and cannot have Hit Points restored to it.
+You might hold your arm behind your back to indicate that it is missing or grasp your leg to role-play desperate holding onto it 'less it be lost on the battlefield.
 In any case, if a severed limb would suffer any further damage, the damage is inflicted to your torso location instead.
 Strikes which hit a crippled arm or leg but do not severe them also affect the torso instead.